It is most often to your benefit to opt for Family Mediation.

 If you ever want to take your case to court, whatever that case may be, it is now – in most cases – a legal requirement to attend an MIAM appointment with a mediator and for the issues to be at the very least considered.
-This is a pre-requisite now in most family cases and a pre-requisite in most civil cases for example in the case of a property ownership dispute.
-Failure to even consider mediation in such instances can lead to cost consequences later as if the judge takes the view that the issues could possibly have been resolved via the use of Family Mediation then the judge can penalise the party who did not attend by awarded legal costs to the other side.
+This is a pre-requisite now in most family cases and a pre-requisite in most civil cases.
+Failure to even consider mediation in such instances can lead to cost consequences later.
+If the judge takes the view that the issues could possibly have been resolved via the use of Family Mediation, then the judge can penalise the party who did not attend by awarded legal costs to the other side.

 There are exemptions that mean you might not have to go to an MIAM.

 It can also be agreed at the MIAM that mediation isn’t right for you.
 There are a range of options available for resolving family disputes, so, even if mediation isn’t right for you, going to court isn’t the only other option.

 These meetings can be held separately at first so that you do not have to be in the same room as the person that you are in dispute with, however you can go to the meeting together if you prefer.

 Time will always be spent with each person alone to make sure that they have made their own decision to come to mediation and are not at risk of any harm or abuse.